Credential:

 Opportunities for automation and robotics technicians exist in virtually every sector, from agriculture to technology to manufacturing.

 UFV's Automation and Robotics program is recognized by the International Electronics Technician Articulation Committee – giving graduates national and global mobility when looking for work or further education.
-Upon successful completion of UFV’s Electronics Technician Common Core program, students will be able to transfer to other post-secondary institutions offering specialty programs.
+Upon successful completion of UFV’s Electronics Technician Certificate program, students will be able to transfer to other post-secondary institutions offering specialty programs.

 Program graduates may find a career with: